 Before takeoff, I was offered a choice of welcome drinks: orange juice, water, or Champagne.

-90 minutes prior to landing, a light snack was served.
+90 minutes before landing, a light snack was served.
 I choose the salad nicoise with grilled tuna, which was good but not great.

-In front of the Business Class seat, there was a 15 inches (38 centimetres) entertainment screen which could be skewed and adjusted in brightness.
+In front of the Business Class seat, there was a 15 inches (38 centimeters) entertainment screen, which could be skewed and adjusted in brightness.
 The entertainment program itself was great, with a large collection of movies and TV programs.
 The cameras installed in the nose and belly of the Airbus also offered some fun moments, especially during take-off and landing.

 Finnair’s crew members – with their chic navy blue designer outfits – are amongst the best and most friendly in the industry, and it was no different on this flight.
 The plane also had a small walk-up bar, where Business Class fliers could graze between meals.
 There was a selection of sandwiches, pastries, yogurt, ice cream, fruit, and/or a chocolate.
 Throughout the flight, the bar was kept fully stocked.